opencycle/opencycle/README.md

 > Please note this project is still under development so bugs are likely and there is no stable release at the moment.
 See the [roadmap](#feature-roadmap) for progress.

-An open source free classified ads platform.
+An open source classified ads platform.

 ## Requirements